Gimorhee/Plateau/README.md

 - Making API calls to access data from the database to the client-side page using Axios
 - Mananging application states to be mapped to multiple container components

+## DESCRIPTION

+Users first have to register/login and add items from different categories.
+Then, users may edit quanity/items in My Cart page and complete their orders after entering home address and credit card information.
+An order complete email will be sent to user's given email address.

 ## QUICK START

 ```